JacksonSan009/JacksonSan009/README.md

 ### ⚙ What i'm doing

-I'm interested in Java,and right now i'm learning Spring Boot and how to consume API's.
+I'm interested in Java,and right now i'm learning Spring Boot , how to consume API's, and Ajax.

+I plan to apply it in [E-commerce](https://github.com/JacksonSan009/E-commerce)

 ### ⏱ What i'm wanna do
+* Learn and make some project with AWS and Angular.

 * A game.
 I don't know yet what i'm wanna do, but i'm have something in mind.